 Tutors usually work on a self-employed basis and will invoice you based on an hourly rate.
 Rates depend on their experience but outside of London, you should be expected to pay around £8-£10 for new or inexperienced tutors up to £18 for experienced and qualified tutors.

 Tutors usually work in ‘sessions’ and usually last between 2 or 3 hours depending on your child.
 How many hours a week is up to you and what is going to work for your family.
 Make sure you talk with your consultant to find out what they recommend.

-If your ABA program is school, it may be that your tutor spends the full day working with your child – do remember they will need a break!
+If your ABA program is in school, it may be that your tutor spends the full day working with your child – do remember they will need a break!

 Where can I find tutors?